jebarpg/template-nodejs-project/README.md

 git config --global user.name "Your Name"
 ```

-'Please make sure to create a [GitHub personal token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line) and to set it in the `GH_TOKEN` or `GITHUB_TOKEN` environment variable on your CI environment.
-The token must allow to push to the repository `{your_username/{your_empty_repo_name}.`',

 Open up issue #1 on your `https://github.com/{username}/{your_empty_repo_name}/issues` and complete all the tasks.
 and run

 ```bash
 npm install
 ```
 in order to get the package-lock.json

+Before running `bun release`
+'Please make sure to create a [GitHub personal token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line) and to set it in the `GH_TOKEN` or `GITHUB_TOKEN` environment variable on your CI environment.
+The token must allow to push to the repository `{your_username/{your_empty_repo_name}.`',